Leverage your Body's Strength

 Inexpensive and time-tested: Gymnastics Rings

 The oldest and least expensive of the options above is gymnastics rings.
 Notable for their dual anchor points, they offer all the staples of bodyweight exercise: dips, pull-ups, and even muscle-ups.
 More importantly, separate anchor points increase stability and maximize pec/delt activation (see study).
 Single/narrow anchors produce greater triceps/core activation but also elbow compression.
 That’s fine for some, but—as always—the dose makes the poison.
 Rings will not spin in your hands, reducing the grip challenge on full body weight pull-ups and conferring needed stability for dips and one-arm presses.
 For exercises that require spinning handles like curls, extensions, and W’s (external shoulder rotation), you may need to look elsewhere or don a pair of gloves.
-If you don’t have room for rings in your bag, consider a more compact option in AbMat quarter rings or even your own DIY gymnastics rings.
+If you don’t have room for rings in your bag, consider a more compact option in the Slim Rings Mini, AbMat quarter rings or even your own DIY gymnastics rings.

 Slim Rings Mini: Gym Rings that fit in your pocket